 How do smoke alarms work?

-Ionisation smoke alarms - As we've mentioned, these smoke alarms are effective at detecting advanced fires and work similarly to how a window sensor intruder alarm works.
+Ionisation smoke alarms - As we've mentioned, these smoke alarms are effective at detecting advanced fires and work similarly to how a window-sensor intruder alarm works.
 Here, there is an electrical circuit present and when this circuit is broken, the alarm sounds.
-The only difference between an ionisation smoke alarm and an intruder alarm is there is no physical contact between the two sensors.
+The only difference between an ionisation smoke alarm and an intruder alarm is that there is no physical contact between the two sensors.
 They work in the following way:

 - Wires extend from both the positive and negative ends of a battery in the detector.